SallyFroMilan/JAVASCRIPT/JS-Fundamentals-Part-5/README.md

  In this lesson, you will learn about **Objects** - *a collection of key-value pairs* - as well as some more powerful and commonly used **array methods**.
-Before you know it, you’ll have a better understanding of **how powerful objects and arrays are** and how both can be an indispensable part of your JavaScript tool kit!
+You’ll get a better understanding of **how powerful objects and arrays are** and how both can be an indispensable part of your JavaScript tool kit!

  ## Objects